 A stunning tulip in the border, it opens fully in the sun to display its unique form and color pattern.
-White with red flases on each petal!
+White with red flashes on each petal!
 Lily flowering tulips have long pointed petals that reflex and often are edged with a contrasting color.
-They are suseptible to wind damage, so plant in somewhat sheltered area.
+They are susceptible to wind damage, so plant in somewhat sheltered area.

 When to Plant Tulip Bulbs?